tanyuqian/redco/README.md

 pip install redco
 ```

-#### Adjust Jax & Flax versions
+#### Adjust Jax to GPU/TPU version
 The command above would automatically install cpu version of jax, so the version of Jax need to be adjusted based on your device.
-For example,
+For example, on GPUs,
 ```
+# for cuda-12.x
+pip install --upgrade "jax[cuda12]"
+# for cuda-11.x
-pip install --upgrade flax==0.7.0 pip install --upgrade jax[cuda11_pip]==0.4.13 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+pip install --upgrade jax[cuda11_pip] -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
-Jax version (`==0.4.13`) and Flax version (`==0.7.0`) can be flexible, as long as they match your CUDA/CUDNN/NCCL version.
-Besides, the Flax modeling in the HuggingFace implementation sometimes doesn't support the most recent Jax & Flax versions.

 If you are using TPU/CPU/AMD/Apple, see [here](https://github.com/google/jax#installation) for corresponding installation commands.